agnieszka-filip/Dance-Moves-App/README.md

 ## Setup

+Download a copy of the application either by using `git clone` or a .zip file.
+Open the terminal and run `npm install`.
+To see a live preview of the app, run `ng serve`.

 ## Sources

 This app was inspired by the following Udemy course: [Angular - The Complete Guide](https://www.udemy.com/course/the-complete-guide-to-angular-2/?fbclid=IwAR2wtTIngBK94YRfnn0QGTGoo6Hiv9Fjh51anLqHyBc2ehA3At_9K0TzzAg) by Maximilian Schwarzmüller.